Battle of Halle: Forces

 At the beginning of the campaign, Bernadotte's I Corps consisted of 19,014 infantry, 1,580 cavalry, and 34 artillery pieces.
 General of Division Pierre Dupont de l'Etang led the 7,000-man 1st Division, General of Division Olivier Macoux Rivaud de la Raffinière commanded the 5,600-strong 2nd Division, Jean-Baptiste Drouet, Comte d'Erlon headed the 5,800-man 3rd Division, General of Brigade Jacques Louis François Delaistre de Tilly commanded the corps cavalry brigade, Smith gives the division numbers in his Battle of Lübeck article.
 Petre gives the strengths of each division on 14 October.
 General of Division Jean Baptiste Eblé commanded the corps artillery reserve.

-The 1st Division consisted of General of Brigade Marie François Rouyer's 9th Light Infantry Regiment, three battalions, General of Brigade François Marie Guillaume Legendre d'Harvesse's 32nd and 96th Line Infantry Regiments, two battalions each, and two foot artillery batteries of 12 total guns.
-The 2nd Division included General of Brigade Michel Marie Pacthod's 8th Light Infantry Regiment, two battalions, General of Brigade Nicolas Joseph Maison's 45th and 54th Line Infantry Regiments, two battalions each, and one horse and one foot artillery battery of 12 total guns.
+The 1st Division consisted of: General of Brigade Marie François Rouyer's 9th Light Infantry Regiment, three battalions; General of Brigade François Marie Guillaume Legendre d'Harvesse's 32nd and 96th Line Infantry Regiments, two battalions each; and two foot artillery batteries of 12 guns in total.

+The 2nd Division included: General of Brigade Michel Marie Pacthod's 8th Light Infantry Regiment, two battalions; General of Brigade Nicolas Joseph Maison's 45th and 54th Line Infantry Regiments, two battalions each; and one horse and one foot artillery battery, with a combined 12 guns in total.
 This data is from the Criwitz article.

-The 3rd Division comprised General of Brigade Bernard-Georges-François Frère's 27th Light Infantry Regiment, two battalions, General of Brigade François Werlé's 94th Line Infantry Regiment, two battalions, 95th Line Infantry Regiment, three battalions, and one horse and one foot artillery battery of 16 total guns.
+The 3rd Division comprised: General of Brigade Bernard-Georges-François Frère's 27th Light Infantry Regiment, two battalions; General of Brigade François Werlé's 94th Line Infantry Regiment, two battalions, plus the 95th Line Infantry Regiment, three battalions; and one horse and one foot artillery battery, a total of 16 guns.

 Tilly's cavalry brigade consisted of the 2nd and 4th Hussar Regiments and the 5th Chasseurs à Cheval Regiment, four squadrons each.
 In the artillery reserve there were one horse and one foot artillery battery of 12 total guns.
 In Smith's order of battle, which does not include Rivaud's division, there are six batteries with 40 guns.
 But his summary lists eight batteries with 36 guns.
 If the 12 guns with Rivaud are included, then Bernadotte's corps must have had 52 guns, many more than the 34 listed by Petre.